GaloisInc/swanky/README.md

 * `RandomObliviousTransferSender` / `RandomObliviousTransferReceiver` exposes a
   `send_random` / `receive_random` method for random OT.

+**`ocelot` should be considered unstable and under active development until version 1.0 is released**

 # Performance

 `ocelot` seems to be close in performance with the latest and greatest OT